luccaseabracruz/my_client_base/README.md

         $ npm install (to install all the dependencies)
         $ npm run dev (to check if it running properly)

-    2. Pass the Local url provided in the terminal to the VITE_URL Env variable.
+    2. Pass the Local url provided in the terminal to the VITE_URL Env variable on the backend folder.
         ATTENTION: the url must be without "/" in the end!!!!!

 ### Starting backend